Zombie process: Explanation

 The second loop executes only in the parent process (because all of the children have exited before this point), and waits for each child to exit.
 It waits for the child that slept 10 seconds first; all the others have long since exited, so all of the messages (except the first) appear in quick succession.
-There is no possibility of random ordering here, since it's driven by a loop in a single process.
-Note that the first parent message actually appeared before any of the children messages - the parent was able to continue into the second loop before any of the child processes were able to start.
+There is no possibility of random ordering here, since it is driven by a loop in a single process.
+The first parent message actually appeared before any of the children messages - the parent was able to continue into the second loop before any of the child processes were able to start.
 This again is just the random behavior of the process scheduler - the "parent9" message could have appeared anywhere in the sequence prior to "parent8".